Tifarahani/Mission_to_Mars/README.md

 ### Deliverable 2:
-* Update the Web App with Mars Hemisphere Images and Titles
+* Update the Web App with Mars Hemisphere Images and Titles Using the database in Mongo, we create a Flask app to connect to the information and create our app routes.
+These routes help to display the information on the home page and will perform the scraping of new data using the codes that we wrote in the Python script.

+Next, we integrate Mongo into the web app so that the data stored is updated every time the script, "Scraping.py" is run.
 ### Deliverable 3:
 * Add Bootstrap 3 Components